In the IUPAC nomenclature, 2-methyl-2-pentene is now expressed as 2-methylpent-2-ene.

 2-methyl-2-pentene is an alkene compound.
-A -CH3 group is attached as a substitution group.
-Five carbon atoms contain in the major branch.
+A -CH3 group is attached as a substitution group to the major group.
+There are five carbon atoms contain in the major branch.

 IUPAC name of 2-methyl-2-pentene demonstrates an alkene compound.
 We have synthesis 2-methyl-2-pentene from propyne.
 Propyne and 2-methyl-2-pentene contain 3 and 6 carbon atoms respectively.
 Number of carbon atoms of propyne is doubled when 2-methyl-2-pentene is prepared.
-But propyne is not straightly doubled to give 2-methyl-2-pentene.
+But propyne cannot straightly doubled to give 2-methyl-2-pentene.

 Each stepes of preparing 2-methyl-2-pentene from propyne is explained below.